tiff178/assignment_7/README.md

 **History of Project Challenges (Commit & Issues)**
 - Sync Issues (Merge branch to main branch): Some of us were unable to sync changes, but we were able to resolve it.

+**Takeaway**
+- We learned how OOP works in Python, how to utilize functions, etc in order to create a game.
+We further learned how to utilize Git/Github to make our changes.

 **Video Link**

 [Repository Link - Group 4: Group Assignment](https://github.com/tiff178/assignment_7)